jezzsantos/saastack/docs/how-to-guides/090-handle-domain-events.md

 ## What is the mechanism?

-Every subdomain that changes state, creates domain events as a handy side effect.
+Every subdomain that changes state, creates domain events, and publishes them as a side effect.

 Assuming that the subdomain of interest persists its state in some `IApplicationRepository`, it will also emit domain events whenever the state is persisted.
+This is built into both the `EventSourcingDddCommandStore<TAggregateRoot>` and `SnapshottingDddCommandStore<TAggregateRoot>` classes.

-Those domain events can be subscribed to, either in-process (as "domain events"), or out-of-process (as "integration events").
+These domain events can be subscribed to, either in-process (as "domain events"), or out-of-process (as "integration events").

-Any other subdomain can register a "notification consumer": to capture those events and process them, any way they see fit.
+Any other subdomain can register a "notification consumer" to capture those events, and process them, any way they see fit.

-See [Eventing](/design-principles/0170-eventing.md) for more details on how that Notifications mechanism works
+See [Eventing](/design-principles/0170-eventing.md) for more details on how that Notifications mechanism works.

+> Warning: a single subdomain can register one consumer, but must not register more than one consumer, since it will likely process events in parallel and cause concurrency issues, between the same instances of the same aggregate.

 ## Where to start?